s5uishida/install_oai_upf/README.md

 | --- | --- | --- |
 | Simple Switch | OK **[1]** | NG |
 | eBPF/XDP | OK | OK |
 1. In N3 downlink packets from OAI-CN5G-UPF to gNodeB, the QFI of PDU session container in GTP-U extension header may be 0.
 In this case, for example, the gNodeB of srsRAN_Project seems to drop such packets.
-In my environment, the problem has not been solved yet.
+In my environment, the issue has not been solved yet.

 ---